A Fat Girl’s Diatribe Against the Theatre Community

 The theatrical industry is, on the surface, seen as an inclusive environment full of openly accepting members who desire to experience the same kind of public appreciation an eighth-grade version of myself so desperately craved.
 As a young artist, it has only taken me less than a handle of auditions and feedback to realize that theatre was not the fat girl’s sport.

-During my high school’s production of Thoroughly Modern Millie, where I was playing Miss Dorothy, we were learning the steps for the “Nutcracker Suite,” and the choreographer mapped out a lift in the middle of the dance break involving myself and Millie where we both sit on our male cast members’ shoulders.
-After multiple attempts to master the lift, the choreographer looked at me, in front of the entire cast, and says “Can we get a smaller girl over here?”
+During my high school’s production of Thoroughly Modern Millie, where I played Miss Dorothy, we were learning the steps for the “Nutcracker Suite.”
+The choreographer mapped out a lift in the middle of the dance break involving Millie and me, where we both sat on our male cast members’ shoulders.
+After multiple attempts to master the lift, the choreographer looked at me before the entire cast and said, “Can we get a smaller girl over here?”

-After experiencing similar treatment with the costuming department during measurements and costume fittings, I was fed up.
-Once the choreographer ran the lift with my replacement, I looked at her and said “Replacing me with the tiniest actress in our company does absolutely nothing for my confidence.
-I hope you’re happy with the decision you’ve made of compromising the integrity of your actor’s performance instead of your choreography.”
+I was fed up after experiencing similar treatment with the costuming department during measurements and costume fittings.
+Once the choreographer ran the lift with my replacement, I looked at her and said, “Replacing me with the tiniest actress in our company does absolutely nothing for my confidence.
+I hope you’re happy with your decision to compromise the integrity of your actor’s performance instead of your choreography.”

-Once I made such a bold statement, I walked out of the rehearsal space into the dressing room where I was tracked down by the director and calmed down to re-enter the stage.
+Once I made such a bold statement, I walked out of the rehearsal space into the dressing room, where the director tracked me down and calmed down so that I could re-enter the stage.

 I’m tired of being typecast as the “fat best friend”.

-We, the “fat girls” of the theatre community no longer desire to be quieted by being thrown roles like “Tracy Turnblad” in Hairspray or “Bridget” in Bring It On.
+We, the “fat girls” of the theatre community, no longer desire to be quieted by being thrown roles like “Tracy Turnblad” in Hairspray or “Bridget” in Bring It On.
 We ask for the opportunity to portray every actress's dream role.
-Here’s to fat “Elphaba’s” in Wicked, fat “Christine’s” in Phantom of the Opera, and fat “Reginas” in Mean Girls.
+Here’s to fat “Elphaba” in Wicked, fat “Christine” in Phantom of the Opera, and fat “Reginas” in Mean Girls.

 Is that asking too much?